pdp11/mit-gt40-spacewar/README.md

 transcript of the build process, and the `.LDA` absolute loader output files.

+The AI lab working papers 64, 165, and 166 describe the environment in which this game was greated.

 This is a screenshot of the game running on Ian Schofield's [GT40 emulator](https://github.com/Isysxp/GT40):